NetSP-KAIST/shield/README.md

 > Below requires strict hardware and software constraints.

 In the `shield-sketch` directory, we provide a `README` for running the full shield-sketch implementation.
+It is possible to compile and run `shield-sketch` with the Tofino model; however, due to its packet-processing performance limitations, it is impossible to evaluate DoS defense performance with the Tofino model.
-Note that evaluating the full performance of `Shield` requires a Tofino ASIC-powered programmable switch and a server with two 40Gbps NIC ports (connected with QSFP28 cables to the programmable switch).
+Note that evaluating the full performance of `Shield` requires a Tofino ASIC-powered programmable switch and a server with NIC (with two 40Gbps ports wired via QSFP28 cables to the programmable switch).